-Government Guaranteed Loan Servicing Rights: The fair value of government guaranteed servicing rights is based on a valuation model that calculates the present value of estimated net servicing income.
+Government Guaranteed Loan Servicing Rights: The fair value of government guaranteed loan servicing rights is based on a valuation model that calculates the present value of estimated net servicing income.
 The valuation model incorporates assumptions that market participants would use in estimating future net servicing income.
-There were no government guaranteed loan servicing rights carried at fair value at September 30, 2023 and December 31, 2022.
+There were no government guaranteed loan servicing rights carried at fair value at September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023.
 On a quarterly basis, government guaranteed loan servicing rights are evaluated for impairment based upon the fair value of the rights as compared to the cost.
 If the carrying amount exceeds fair value, impairment is recorded so that the servicing asset is carried at fair value.